sadman59m/postIt/README.md

 # PostIt

 Sharing is caring.
-Post on this website and share your thoughts with others.
+Sharing your thoughts with others is one post away.